 Relieve Endometriosis Symptoms and Prevent Ovarian Cysts

-Endometriosis is a condition in which the lining of the uterus grows outside of it.
+Endometriosis is a condition in which the tissue that lines the uterus grows outside of it.
 This can cause painful periods with painful menstrual cramps.
 Birth control pills don’t cure endometriosis, but they may help you control your pain by stopping your periods.

 The pills may also keep ovarian cysts from coming back.